British royal family: Titles and surnames

 By tradition, wives of male members of the royal family share their husbands' title and style.
 Princesses by marriage do not have the title prefixed to their own name but to their husband's; for example, the wife of Prince Michael of Kent is Princess Michael of Kent.
 Sons of monarchs are customarily given dukedoms upon marriage, and these peerage titles pass to their eldest sons.

 Male-line descendants of King George V, including women until they marry, bear the surname Windsor.
 The surname of the male-line descendants of Queen Elizabeth II, except for women who marry, is Mountbatten-Windsor, reflecting the name taken by her Greek-born husband, Prince Philip, Duke of Edinburgh, upon his naturalisation.
 A surname is generally not needed by members of the royal family who are entitled to the titles of prince or princess and the style His or Her Royal Highness.
-Such individuals use surnames on official documents such as marriage registers.
+Such individuals use surnames on official documents such as marriage registers, however.